- Religion and Philosophy»

 Today The House of the Seven Gables is able to be toured and boasts a ton of artifacts and beautiful interior, and is also rumored to be haunted by Susan Ingersoll's ghost.
 A little boy's ghost is said to be trapped in the attic and can be heard playing on certain quiet nights.
 Faucets are said to turn on an off by themselves, as well as toilets flushing on their own.
 The ghost of Susan Ingersoll has been seen peering out different windows of the mansion and some wonder if Nathaniel Hawthorne's ghost doesn't pay his cousin a visit from time to time...

-With a long and tumultuous history such as that Salem boasts, it's no wonder the whole town has experienced ghosts at one place or another.
-In addition to these creepy, hair-raising haunted Salem locations, there are dozens more...and more and more ghostly occurrences are happening every day in the Haunted Salem town.
-No doubt on Halloween the ghosts of the innocent souls from 1692 will wander the town of Salem looking for a reason to their wrongful deaths...or maybe seeking out revenge...
+With a long and tumultuous history, it's no wonder the whole town has experienced ghosts at one place or another.
+In addition to these creepy, hair-raising haunted Salem locations, there are dozens more.
+More and more ghostly occurrences are happening every day in Salem.
+No doubt on Halloween the ghosts of the innocent souls from 1692 will wander the town of Salem looking for a reason to right their wrongful deaths...

 Have you visited any of these haunted places in Salem?